0x106/Atlas-Documentation/AtlasDocs/docs/models.md

 Your model will be positioned in the centre of this component - however you can move it using the `position` attribute in its specification.
-As a simple example, the left hand edge of the models bounding box can be positioned at the pseudo left hand edge of the page by setting its `x` value to: `<model-width> - 624`, based on the actual width of your model.
+As a simple example, the left hand edge of the models bounding box can be positioned at the pseudo left hand edge of the page by setting its `x` value to: `<model-width> - 642`, based on the actual width of your model.

+These values, 1284 and 642, are the default width of the scene.
+This corresponds to a screen width of 1284 pixels, which is 1.284 metres in real world space.

 <!-- The easiest way to position a model in the scene is to attach it to an existing HTML component,
 and then adjust its `position` value.